Alauddin Riayat Shah of Pahang: Union with Johor

 In 1615, in confirmation on their treaty with Johor at Malacca in August 1615, the Portuguese escorted Raja Bujang, a relative from Johor's ruling house, to Pahang to take possession of the state.
 This Johor-Portuguese treaty angered Iskandar Muda, Sultan of Aceh, who after having sacked Johor's capital Batu Sawar in September 1615, and sent Sultan Abdullah into exile, devastated Pahang in 1617.

 This development however seem to differ from the Chinese accounts which recorded that Sultan Alauddin was still ruling Pahang until 1618.
-However, at this time, Pahang was said to had become a piratical state where revolts and disorder were common.
+However, at this time, Pahang was said to have become a piratical state where revolts and disorder were common.

 Pahang was nominally merged with Johor in 1623 when Johor's Sultan Abdullah died and was succeeded by his nephew Raja Bujang who later emerged as the new ruler of Johor as Sultan Abdul Jalil Shah III.
 In 1638, Abdul Jalil, in an attempt to reassert his claim, invaded Pahang and established his rule in the state.
 The event marked the complete union of Johor and Pahang, and the establishment of the Johor Empire.